tigoe/tigoe.github.io/README.md

 ## Hi there

-I write code mainly for my classes at [ITP/IMA](https://itp.nyu.edu) at New York University, where I teach (it's [on gitHub](https://github.com/itpnyu) too).
-I'm also a co-founder of [Arduino](https://www.arduino.cc) (also [on gitHub](https://github.com/arduino)).
-Mostly I've written example sketches for some of the core functions and libraries.
-I also have a number of personal repositories of Arduino sketches.
-There are a few personal projects here too.
+I teach at New York University's [ITP/IMA](https://itp.nyu.edu), where I teach about physical computing, networks, and light.
+I'm also a co-founder of [Arduino](https://www.arduino.cc) (also [on gitHub](https://github.com/arduino)), where I've written many example sketches.
+This site contains code I've written for both of those, ans some personal work as well.

 My personal site is at [tigoe.com](https://tigoe.com).
 My work profile is [on the ITP/IMA site](https://tisch.nyu.edu/about/directory/itp/3558397).